Axiom-Proxy/Astral/README.md

 `"port": "8080"` = Sets HTTP server port of web proxy.

 `"ssl": "false"` = Sets HTTP server SSL.

-`"prefix": "/web/"` = Sets the overall prefix of the web proxy.
+Likely doesn't work.

 `"localAddresses": [ "0.0.0.0" ]` = Allows you to choose which IP to make the request from.
 If there are multiple IP's then the IP chosen will be randomized.